 web-based system that increases access to local maritime data for Indigenous peoples, coastal communities and other stakeholders.

-In this reprise of one of the more popular presentations from the 2020 IAP2 North American Virtual Conference, you'll learn how institutions and processes were called to change and innovate, which came with challenges.
-Nathalie Filion and Marie-Pierre Parenteau of Transport Canada and Tyrone Raddi of the Tuktoyaktuk Hunters and Trappers Committee will share how they addressed a major question which subsequently emerged.
-That is, how to mind the relationships through the different steps of the project, to ensure partnerships are maintained.
+Nathalie Filion and Marie-Pierre Parenteau of Transport Canada and Tyrone Raddi of the Tuktoyaktuk Hunters and Trappers Committee will share how they addressed a major question which subsequently emerged, namely, how to mind the relationships through the different steps of the project, to ensure partnerships are maintained.

 You'll learn how a team of public servants became leaders in engagement with Indigenous peoples, developing a new understanding of what is required to build effective relationships and partnerships between institutions and Indigenous peoples.